dirkmueller/presentation-nashville-logclassify/presentation.md

   understand why a job failed
 - This process is tedious and time consuming and usually involves lots of clicking and scrolling...
+- Sometimes the root cause is not labelled with an easy to grep for error message

 ### Vision: Machine Learning
 <img data-src="images/improved-flow.png" class="plain"/>

 Note:
-- Most of this process can be automated
+- We believe large parts of this process can be automated
-- Some issue are non obvious like race condition, or new task causing side-effects
+- When there are non-obvious causes like race condition or features being enabled/disabled an automatic process can be more precise in isolating that
-- Automatic anomaly detection may greatly reduce investigation time
+- This tooling for supporting you on anomaly detection may greatly reduce investigation time

 ### Log-Classify
 ![OpenStack Health Screenshot](images/log-classify-openstack-error.png)

 Note:
-- In this presentation, we'll see how to go from a long boring log file to a condensed exciting report of anomalies to look for
+- To give you a preview, we'll introduce you to concepts and tooling that will help you to switch from a long boring log file to a condensided annotated report that highlights the anomalies to look for.